adrien-matta/Unpacker/README.md

  - create the $UNPACKER/fspc2ch.h

 Installation
- - make sure that unpacker.sh and scripts/unpacker-cleaner.sh etc... are all executables -chmod u+x <filename>.sh ...
+ - make sure that unpacker.sh and scripts/unpacker-cleaner.sh etc.. are all executables (> chmod u+x filename.sh)
  - source unpacker.sh (or add it to bashrc)
  - Cleaning: see below (this cleaning gets you to the pre-cmake stage!)
  - cmake ./